Woodard Trustees

 Rt Revd Dr John Inge

-Bishop John Inge is the former 113th Bishop of Worcester from 2008 – 2024.
-He was the chief pastor of the Diocese of Worcester, and provided episcopal oversight to the Diocese, working with his colleagues, both lay and ordained, locally and nationally, to shape the life of the whole Church and Nation through the Good News of Jesus Christ and, in so doing, proclaim God’s Kingdom.
+Bishop John Inge was the 113th Bishop of Worcester from 2008 – 2024.
+In this capacity he was the chief pastor of the Diocese of Worcester, providing episcopal oversight to all associated with its 280 churches, working with colleagues, both lay and ordained, locally and nationally, to shape the life of the Church and nation through the Good News of Jesus Christ and, in so doing, proclaim God’s Kingdom.

-Bishop John Inge attended Kent College in Canterbury and then studied for a BSc in Chemistry at Durham University.
+Bishop John attended Kent College in Canterbury and then studied for a BSc in Chemistry at Durham University.
 He later studied there for an MA and PhD in Theology.
-After completing a PGCE at Oxford University, Bishop John taught Chemistry at Lancing College in Sussex before studying at the College of Resurrection, Mirfield and becoming ordained deacon in 1983 and, the following year, ordained priest in the Diocese of Chichester.
+After completing a PGCE at Oxford University, Bishop John taught Chemistry at Lancing College before studying at the College of Resurrection, Mirfield, being ordained deacon in Chichester Cathedral in 1983 and, the following year, priest in Lancing College Chapel

-Bishop John was appointed as chaplain at Lancing College and then Harrow School, where he also continued to teach.
-After this, he spent six years as vicar of St. Luke’s Church – an inner-city church on Tyneside – before moving to the Diocese of Ely in 1996 where he became Residentiary Canon of Ely Cathedral, with responsibility for education and mission.
-He became Vice Dean of the Cathedral in 1999 and Bishop of Huntingdon in 2003.
+After ordination Bishop John ministered as chaplain at Lancing College and then Harrow School, where he continued to teach.
+After this, he spent six years as vicar of St. Luke’s Church, Wallsend, an inner-city parish on Tyneside, before moving to the Diocese of Ely in 1996 to be Residentiary Canon at Ely Cathedral, with responsibility for education and mission.
+He became Vice Dean of Ely in 1999 and Bishop of Huntingdon in 2003.

-Bishop John is Trust Protector of Common Purpose, an international organisation that helps people in leadership and decision-making positions in the private, public and voluntary sectors to be more effective in their own organisations, in the community and in society as a whole.
+For a number of years Bishop John acted as Trust Protector of Common Purpose, an international organisation that helps people in leadership and decision-making positions in the private, public and voluntary sectors to be more effective in their own organisations, in the community and in society as a whole.

 Bishop John has been the President of The Woodard Corporation since 2017.